EA31337/EA31337/README.md

 - _Trade booster_ can also handicap or disable non-successful strategy for a temporary period.
 - _Risk Ratio_ feature manages your risk automatically for the given equality/balance and the market conditions.
 - _Lot balancer_ computes precisely how much to invest (contract size) given your equality/balance ratio.
-- _Order balancer_ computes how many trades can be opened given your balance, existing trades, _Stop Out_/_margin_ levels and market conditions (_Risk Ratio_).
+- _Order balancer_ computes how many trades can be opened and with what size based on your free margin.
 - Optional _TradeWithTrend_ parameter minimalizes the risk by not trading against the market trends.
 - _Profit/stop trailing system_ dynamically sets order limits based on the market conditions (learn more below).
 - The unique _OpenMethod system_ enhances technical indicators and trades only on prosperous market conditions (learn more below).
 - The powerful condition-action system gives you the full control what to do on specific market condition (learn more below).

-## Strategies
+### Strategies

-The robot comes with over 30 optimised strategies coordinated and controlled by the central algorithm (engine).
+The robot comes with over 30 strategies coordinated and controlled by the central algorithm (engine).
 Each strategy analyses market on multiple timeframes (M1-M30) at the same time.
-The business analysis is based on over 30 major technical indicators on real-time (on the tick level).
+The business analysis is based on over 30 major technical indicators in real-time.

-## Profit/Stop Trailing system
+### Profit/Stop Trailing system

 This unique profit-stop trailing system auto-controls when to take profit or when to close the order by specific market conditions based on the technical indicator analysis.

 Few examples of the conditionally controlled trailing system: